-Generally, the “God part” of most 12-steps groups can be quite troublesome for non-believers.
-Nonreligious people are still encouraged to follow the same steps, seek prayer, practice meditation, and develop a conscious relationship with God.
+Generally, the “God part” of most 12-steps groups can be pretty troublesome for non-believers.
+Nonreligious people are encouraged to follow the same steps, seek prayer, practice meditation, and develop a conscious relationship with God.
 Through the steps, the member, or addict, will create a sense of a relationship with a higher power.
 Thus, 12-step groups believe that recovery without God or a higher power is unlikely.

 Yes, offering a sense of faith and higher power can be helpful for many.
-But, it indeed doesn’t prove that religion can help in the addiction recovery process.
+But, it indeed doesn’t prove that Religion can help in the addiction recovery process.

 Alternatives to the 12-Step System

 The truth is, recovery is all about community, support, and engagement.
 When those in recovery feel alienated by their beliefs, it poses a higher risk of relapse.
 Also, not feeling part of a community, being left out by believers, and not understanding the faith-based coping mechanisms to live a successful sober life can be uninspiring.